 This spot should serve as a warning: if you are going to camp before the Gorge, do so now.
 There is one small spot on the left bank.
 Here it is:

 The Gorge is committing, and takes some time. particularly if you fall out a few times, as it can be quite difficult to get back into your boat in high water.
 It also comes upon you unexpectedly.
 At the end of a deep section there is this gully facing you (photo below).
 The Gorge begins just around the corner to the left.
 I suggest you check out the first rapid from the left bank.
 It is a doozy!
 You can portage it on the right side.

 Here it is (looking upstream).
 After a rough sort of chute on the left hand side with many boulders there is an abrupt turn to the right.
-Lots of folks will empty their boats again here.
+Lots of folks will need to empty their boats again here.

-And off we go:
+And off we go down the gorge:

 There are quite a number of entertaining little (and big) drops in the Gorge.

 This one would tip you out if you chose the wrong side.

 And another.
 If you come out it can be difficult to empty your boat and get back in, but there usually are shallow places or tiny miniature beaches between drops (at lower heights).
 Sometimes though you might be in for a bit of a swim.

 See that shallowish spot on the right.
 That might be as good as it gets – so don’t fall out.
 This is just one of the reasons why I say the river is not for novices.